G-Saviour

-G-Saviour (セイバー, Jī-Seibā) is a 1999 Canadian live-action television film created as part of the Gundam anime franchise, produced by Polestar Entertainment under the supervision of Sunrise and distributed by Bandai Visual.
+G-Saviour (セイバー, Jī-Seibā) is a 1999 American live-action television film created as part of the Gundam anime franchise, produced by Polestar Entertainment under the supervision of Sunrise and distributed by Bandai Visual.

 The film was produced as part of the "Gundam Big Bang Project", which was a series of works made to celebrate the 20th anniversary of the Gundam franchise.
 Set in the Universal Century timeline, G-Saviour was produced as a joint effort between the animation studio and creator of Gundam, Sunrise, and an independent film production company, Polestar Entertainment.
-The film was theatrically released in Japan on June 18, 1999, and was first broadcast on December 29, 2000, from 16:00 to 17:25 on TV Asahi and its affiliate ANN stations.
+The film was theatrically screened at a festival in Japan on June 18, 1999, and was first broadcast on December 29, 2000, from 16:00 to 17:25 on TV Asahi and its affiliate ANN stations.

 Plot

 The year is Universal Century 0223.
 The former Earth Federation has collapsed, and the space colonies have shaken off their colonial pasts and now refer to themselves as independent space "Settlements".
 In this new power scheme two factions have emerged: the Congress of Settlement Nations (CONSENT), which is largely made up of the former Earth Federation government and Sides 2, 3, 5, 6, 7, and the Settlement Freedom League, composed of Sides 1, 4, and the Lunar Cities.

 Mark Curran is an ex-CONSENT pilot who now works for Hydro-Gen, an independent research facility located at the Deep Face Trench.
 While out on a harvesting run, Mark saves CONSENT lieutenant Tim Holloway.
 Shortly after the lieutenant is saved, the lab is commandeered by the Congressional Armed Forces, led by Mark's former superior, Jack Halle.
 As the facility's security system is triggered, Mark goes off to investigate.
 Mark saves one of the intruders, Cynthia Graves, from Jack's firing squad after she surrenders, while another intruder is killed by the gunfire.

 The CONSENT is in the midst of a global food shortage, with its military leaders threatening force to take over the neutral Side 8 Settlement of Gaea.
 General Garneuax asks Mark to interrogate Cynthia, who is revealed to be a Gaean rebel.
 Mark helps Cynthia escape, who shows him an enzyme that allows food to grow underwater, which can solve the food shortage.
 The two meet up with Cynthia's interns, Franz Dieter and Kobi, and the group escape into space along with Mark's fiancée Mimi Devere.
 Meanwhile, Jack frames Mark for the murder of a CONSENT soldier, whom Jack had killed himself.
 The group arrives at the Side 4 Settlement of New Manhattan, meeting with Philippe San Simeone, an old acquaintance of Mark, and a member of the Illuminati, a private paramilitary organization.
 Philippe entrusts Mark with a new prototype mobile suit, the G-Saviour, but he refuses to pilot it.
 Mark changes his mind to help clear a path through a debris field on the way to Gaea.